 Randomized and quasi-randomized controlled trials of umbilical catheterization use were obtained from searching the following other resources:

-Clinical trials registries were also searched for ongoing or recently completed trials (clinicaltrials.gov; controlled-trials.com; and who.int/ictrp)
+Clinical trials registries were also searched for ongoing or recently completed trials (ClinicalTrials.gov, Controlled-Trials.com , and WHO International Clinical Trials Registry Platform (ICTRP) ).

 Data collection and analysis

 The standard methods of the Cochrane Neonatal Review Group Guidelines were employed.

 Reports were first reviewed to determine whether there was a concurrent control group, and discarded if not.
 The method of assignment to control and intervention groups was then determined and if not random or quasi random, then the trial was discarded.

 The review author extracted, assessed and coded all data for each study using a form that was designed specifically for this review.
 For each study, final data was entered into RevMan by the review author (KB).

 Assessment of risk of bias in included studies